tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 in this document refers to 'IETF network slice' as defined in
 {{?I-D.ietf-teas-ietf-network-slices}}.

-Time Sensitive Networking:
+Time-Bound Networking:
-: Networks that transport time sensitive traffic.
+: Networks that transport time-bounded traffic.

 ## Acronyms and Abbreviations